-Manual Engine Start
+Engine Start

-A manual engine start requires you to prime the engine before attempting to start it if the locomotive is not equipped with AESS (Auto Engine Start/Stop System).
+An engine start requires you to manually prime the engine before attempting to start it.
 With the engine fully shut down, press and hold Shift + P for at least 6 seconds.
 Once past 6+ seconds, release both Keys at the same time in order to stop priming the engine.